- Doctors & Departments

 Radiographs (x-rays) are recommended for children with suspected scoliosis.
 If your radiology site is not accustomed to doing spinal radiographs on infants, it is recommended to defer these until an evaluation is done by a pediatric spine specialist.

 If there is a hairy patch or a sacral dimple that does not have a visible floor, evaluation of the spinal axis by ultrasound or MRI may be recommended to evaluate for neural tube defect.
-An ultrasound can be done without sedation, but generally only before the age of 3-6 months.
+An ultrasound can be done without sedation, but generally only before the age of 3 to 6 months.
 After six months, the posterior spine elements have mineralized which distorts the ultrasound image.
 MRI generally requires sedation for infants, but some infants can undergo MRI without sedation if they are given a feeding and then fall asleep for the scan.

 Treatment options for infantile scoliosis are typically non-surgical.
 In most cases, the scoliosis will resolve with normal muscular development.
 Until infantile scoliosis is resolved, it’s important for the orthopedic team to observe the patient and take radiographs as indicated.